Giroud scores 2 as France beats Sweden 4-2 and relegates it

-SAINT-DENIS, France (AP) — Striker Olivier Giroud scored twice for France as the Nations League group winner beat Sweden 4-2 and relegated it on Tuesday.
+SAINT-DENIS, France (AP) — Striker Olivier Giroud scored twice to move closer to France’s national team’s scoring record as the Nations League group winner beat Sweden 4-2 and relegated it on Tuesday.

+Giroud’s tally of 44 goals puts him seven behind France and Arsenal great Thierry Henry’s record of 51.

+“It always feels like he has to prove himself, he scored two good goals,” France coach Didier Deschamps said, praising Giroud.
+“We’re not talking about a player who has never done anything up until now.
+People are often too hard on him.”

-Unbeaten France had already booked its place in the Final Four after ensuring the top spot in League 1, Group 3 with a 1-0 win at defending champion Portugal last Saturday.
+Unbeaten France had already booked its place in the Final Four after ensuring the top spot in League A, Group 3 with a 1-0 win at defending champion Portugal last Saturday.

+France ended with 16 points from a possible 18 and Deschamps praised his players for doing so in a considerably tough group.

+“I’m a very factual person.
+No other team has done or will do better.
+We had the World Cup runner-up (Croatia) in our group and the reigning European champion (Portugal),” he said.
+“Not everything was perfect, so we’re not going to brag, but you also have to appreciate what we’ve done.
+We finished with panache, bravo to my players.”

 Croatia stayed in the top league despite losing 3-2 to Portugal at home, meaning Sweden finished bottom on goal difference behind the Croats.